rickstaa/Pytorch_RL_on_google_AI_example/README.md

 - `--region`: The region from which you want to use the computing resources.
 - `--scale-tier`: This is the type of computing resource you use for performing the training job (see [ai-platform pricing page](https://cloud.Google.com/ai-platform/training/pricing) for more information).
 - `--master-image-uri`: The URI to your Docker image.
+- `--no-cuda`: Forces the CPU to be used even if GPU is available.
 - `--model-dir`: The URI to the google cloud bucket.

 ### Check the results